vitejs/vite/docs/guide/api-environment-plugins.md

-# Environment API and Plugins
+# Environment API for Plugins

 :::warning Experimental
 Initial work for this API was introduced in Vite 5.1 with the name "Vite Runtime API".
 This guide describes a revised API, renamed to Environment API.
 This API will be released in Vite 6 as experimental.
 You can already test it in the latest `vite@6.0.0-beta.x` version.